micach02/personal/README.md

-# 🚀 Modern React Portfolio
+# 🚀 Michael Vincent's Portfolio

 A sophisticated, modern React portfolio website showcasing professional experience, skills, and projects with cutting-edge design and functionality.